Macadamia pollination gap analysis and industry opportunities (MC24002)

 Benefit

-This project directly contributes to the Australian Macadamia Industry’s Strategic Investment Plan (2022-2026), specifically in securing pollination by enhancing honeybee health, mitigating pest and disease threats, and exploring alternative pollinators.
-Additionally, it addresses the need for better communication and extension efforts on pollination within the industry.
+The project equips the Australian Macadamia industry with a clear understanding of the current state of pollination knowledge and practices.
+It supports the goals of the Australian Macadamia Industry Strategic Investment Plan (2022-2026), specifically in securing pollination by enhancing honeybee health, mitigating pest and disease threats, and exploring alternative pollinators.

 This project is a strategic levy investment in the Hort Innovation Macadamia Fund